Cheaper gasoline should give limited boost to U.S. fuel consumption: Kemp

-LONDON Cheaper gasoline prices should spur an increase in driving in the United States and provide a limited boost for gasoline consumption over the summer, after a slow start to the year.
+LONDON (Reuters) - Cheaper gasoline prices should spur an increase in driving in the United States and provide a limited boost for gasoline consumption over the summer, after a slow start to the year.

 Gasoline consumption depends on the volume of traffic (vehicle-miles traveled) and the average fuel-economy of the cars on the road.